The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Results

 In the high mass regime (\mstar $> 10^{10.5}$\msun), both EAGLE and IllustrisTNG simulations find that the scatter of the MZR is no longer driven by systematic variations in gas inflow rate, but instead dominated by the impact of AGN feedback.
-We test for this in Section \ref{sec:AGN} by looking at high \mstar\ for a dependence of the MZR scatter on AGN activity.
+There should be no strong correlation between clustering and MZR offset, if this is the case.